Jasmin Eder

 Jasmin Eder (born 8 October 1992) is an Austrian women's international footballer.
-She was a member of the Austria women's national football team from 2011–2013, playing 12 matches.
+She was a member of the Austria women's national football team from 2011 to 2013, playing 12 matches.
 She was part of the team at the 2014 Algarve Cup.
 On club level she played for FC Bayern München, BV Cloppenburg and VfL Sindelfingen.

 International career

 Eder was part of the 23-women squad who represented Austria and reached the semi-finals at the UEFA Women's Euro 2017.

 Eder was part of the squad that was called up to the UEFA Women's Euro 2022.